Mondieki/kenya-counties-subcounties/README.md

-# List of counties in Kenya
+# List of Kenyan counties, theri respective subcounties and their polygon boundaries

-This .JSON file shows the list of counties in Kenya, their codes and respective sub counties.
+This .JSON file shows the list of (47) counties in Kenya, their codes, their geoJSON info(polygon coordinates) and respective subcounties.

 ### The .json structure — key and value pairs
 ```